emse-sas-lab/SCAbox/docs/sources/index.rst

 - **Build** your own FPGA-based side-channel sensors.
 - **Characterize** the SCA leakage of your hardware and software algorithm implementation

-For more information please check out our paper introducing SCAbox: PAPER_PATH

 Content
 ---------------------------------------------------------------